bot-app/trading/docs/strategy-customization.md

 ### Strategy startup period

 Most indicators have an instable startup period, in which they are either not available (NaN), or the calculation is incorrect.
-This can lead to inconsistencies, since Freqtrade does not know how long this instable period should be.
+This can lead to inconsistencies, since Trading does not know how long this instable period should be.
 To account for this, the strategy can be assigned the `startup_candle_count` attribute.
 This should be set to the maximum number of candles that the strategy requires to calculate stable indicators.
 In the case where a user includes higher timeframes with informative pairs, the `startup_candle_count` does not necessarily change.
 The value is the maximum period (in candles) that any of the informatives timeframes need to compute stable indicators.